sunifyre/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

     see :ref:`Prohibited File Extensions`.

 #.
 Make sure the text of your prompt includes adequate instructions for
-   learners to upload the required files, including the file type or types that learners can upload.
+   learners to upload the required files, including the file types that learners can upload.

 .. _PA Add Rubric: